sacha-l/42W-lets-learn/Git/README.md

 3. Clone your copy locally using ``git clone https://github.com/[your-username]/42W-lets-learn.git`` (2 minutes)

 4. Make changes.
-Create a folder with your name.
+Create a folder with your name as folder name.
 Put your screenshots in there with a .txt file containing the names of each file.
 Suggest changes to the README file if you want.
+Add in a program if you want.
+Something cool.
 Make sure to save your changes.
 (10 minutes)

 5. Push your changes.
-Use ``git add . `` followed by ``git commit -m “[descr.]”`` and ``git push``.
+Use ``git add . `` followed by ``git commit -m “[descr.]”``, ``git push`` and finally ``git status``.
 (5 minutes)

 6. Make a pull request.
 Head to the web portal to make a new pull request to the master branch.
 (5 minutes)